 - don’t know or fully trust your healthcare team

-- feel frozen by depression or anxiety
+- have depression or anxiety

 - don’t know what to ask for